Chris Cross (magician): Career

-Cross challenged former two-time undisputed boxing Heavyweight Champion of the World, Mike Tyson, to a contest of strength.
-Tyson had 90 seconds to tie Cross up using all of his strength, and Cross had 90 seconds to use all of his strength to make the escape, in which he succeeded.
-After the Fun Challenge, Tyson appeared on ESPN's Sportsnation TV Show in America where they played a clip of the stunt.
-Mike said He was one Crazy Dude, he had me feeling in Danger of my Life and stuff!
+Cross challenged former two-time undisputed heavyweight boxing champion of the world, Mike Tyson, to a contest of strength.
+Tyson had 90 seconds to tie Cross up using all of his strength, and Cross had 90 seconds to use all of his strength to make the escape, which he succeeded at.
+After the Fun Challenge, Tyson appeared on ESPN's Sportsnation TV Show in America, where they played a clip of the stunt.
+Mike said He was one Crazy Dude, he had me feeling in danger of my life and stuff!

-This led to a string of other challenges, including proving he was faster than Sugar Ray Leonard, with Leonard saying You're too Fast for me, Chris! and challenging Jeremy Bulloch who played Boba Fett in the original Star Wars trilogy to chain him up.
-Cross escaped, claiming I Escaped from the Greatest Bounty Hunter in the Galaxy!
-Cross then went on to Challenge former Green Cross Code Man, David Prowse who played Darth Vader in the original Star Wars trilogy too, saying he wanted to prove the Force was stronger with him than Vader.
-He demonstrated some 'mind control' appearing card tricks to Prowse, who said The Force was with Chris – Not me!
+This led to a string of other challenges, including proving he was faster than Sugar Ray Leonard, with Leonard saying, You're too fast for me, Chris! and challenging Jeremy Bulloch, who played Boba Fett in the original Star Wars trilogy, to chain him up.
+Cross escaped, claiming I escaped from the greatest bounty hunter in the galaxy!
+Cross then went on to challenge former Green Cross Code Man, David Prowse, who played Darth Vader in the original Star Wars trilogy too, saying he wanted to prove the Force was stronger with him than Vader.
+He demonstrated some 'mind control'-appearing card tricks to Prowse, who said the force was with Chris – not me!

 He also performed at the Jongleurs/Highlight comedy clubs with Bob Slayer's 'Rock & Roll Circus' in December 2010.

 Cross has notably performed upside-down straitjacket escape stunts both on TV and at events.
-He was tied in a straitjacket and suspended by his ankles, upside-down, from a crane over the Newport River in Wales at the Big Splash Festival and the following year performed another upside-down straitjacket escape off the bridge itself over the river.
-Cross also performed this stunt hanging over 100 ft in the air from the top of the Newcastle Castle Keep as a tribute to one of his heroes Harry Houdini, which made the front page of The Journal Newspaper.
+He was tied in a straitjacket and suspended by his ankles, upside-down, from a crane over the Newport River in Wales at the Big Splash Festival, and the following year he performed another upside-down straitjacket escape off the bridge itself over the river.
+Cross also performed this stunt, hanging over 100 ft in the air from the top of the Newcastle Castle Keep, as a tribute to one of his heroes, Harry Houdini, which made the front page of The Journal Newspaper.